 - Chiropractic treatment.
 A friend of mine who is a cardiologist told me about a chiropractor that treats her and her family, Dr. Kevin Anderson in Zionsville, Indiana.
 I still see him every month, and he has helped with neck and back issues that could have been contributing to the vertigo.

 - Functional Medicine doctor.
 Dr. Spahr is no longer practicing, but he was another important link in my healing journey.
+Update!
+(January 2019) I just found out that Dr. Spahr has come out of retirement.
+Click here for his website.
 Functional medicine looks at the entire body and what is happening, not just isolated symptoms.
 He is the one that suggested I try a gluten-free diet to reduce the inflammation in my body to see if that would help.
 That was huge in helping me to heal.
 It, along with the migraine relief diet, helped to lower my trigger threshold so that my body stopped reacting.

 - The Migraine Trust.
 This page is so helpful.
 It lists the different types of headaches with symptom descriptions to help you determine what type you are experiencing.
 In my case, I have several types of headaches including migraine with brainstem aura and migraine with aura.